Jenny Zha Giedt

 [2] Patatoukas, P. N., R. G. Sloan, and J. Zha.
 (2015) "On the Pricing of Mandatory DCF Disclosures: Evidence from Oil and Gas Royalty Trusts" The Accounting ReviewLink

-Motivation: In the value-relevance literature, tests of the relation between an asset's value on the financial statements and the asset's market value are typically plagued by measurement issues, from imputing the asset's market value, and model misspecification issues, from imperfectly controlling for the company's other assets and liabilities.
+In the value-relevance literature, tests of the relation between an asset's value on the financial statements and the asset's market value are typically plagued by measurement issues, from imputing the asset's market value, and model misspecification issues, from imperfectly controlling for the company's other assets and liabilities.
 Oil and gas royalty trusts, however, provide a cleaner setting to conduct a value-relevance test because the primary assets of these trusts are mature oil and gas reserves, their other assets and liabilities are negligible, and the asset's estimated value is clearly disclosed in 10-Ks.
 We find that managerial DCF estimates of oil and gas reserves are priced by investors, yet investors may buoyantly overlook the finite nature of these reserves until media converage prompts the stock price to coverge with the DCF estimate.

 [1] Dechow, P. M., R. G. Sloan, and J. Zha.
 (2014) "Stock Prices and Earnings: A History of Research" Annual Review of Financial EconomicsLink | PDF

-Motivation: The financial accounting and capital markets literature is storied and vast.
+The financial accounting and capital markets literature is storied and vast.
 This paper summarizes the main properties of earnings and its components, and how they are useful to investors and relate to stock prices.
 Select empirical findings in this area are extended to the present period, including price and volume reactions to accounting information, the value-relevance of various earnings measures, and portfolio returns to accounting-based trading strategies.

 Other Articles

-Motivation: The news that a company is evaluating strategic alternatives seems to trigger an irrational response marked by inefficient stock price movement.
+The news that a company is evaluating strategic alternatives seems to trigger an irrational response marked by inefficient stock price movement.
 We propose that a cognitive bias known as the “availability heuristic" explains why investors are systematically overly optimistic upon seeing these types of corporate announcements.

-Motivation: Before publicly revealing that the company is evaluating strategic alternatives, the corporate leaders should consider the potential benefits and drawbacks of the news affecting share prices, the M&A sales process, employees and customers.
+Before publicly revealing that the company is evaluating strategic alternatives, the corporate leaders should consider the potential benefits and drawbacks of the news affecting share prices, the M&A sales process, employees and customers.
 There is no correct 'one size fits all' approach, but the decision should weigh the individual company's circumstances.
 This article describes some key considerations.

 About Me

 I am an assistant professor at the George Washington University School of Business.
 My research examines corporate financial accounting quality and disclosure choices and their effects on the stock market and the market for corporate control.
-My research has been published in academic journals such as The Accounting Review, Review of Accounting Studies, Abacus, and Annual Review of Financial Economics and corporate law websites such as Columbia Law School's Blue Sky Blog and Duke University School of Law's FinReg BlogAt GWU, I teach the financial accounting core class for undergraduates and previously taught a research seminar for doctoral students.
-I am involved in academic and professional service activities, having served as a reviewer for journals and conferences, as a moderator for industry panel events hosted by Bloomberg and the School of Business, and as member of the program committee for the School of Business' annual accounting research conference and the American Accounting Association.
+My research has been published in academic journals including The Accounting ReviewReview of Accounting StudiesContemporary Accounting ResearchAbacus, and Annual Review of Financial Economics and featured on corporate law websites such as Columbia Law School's Blue Sky Blog, Duke University School of Law's FinReg BlogDeal Laywers Blog, and Harvard Law School's Forum on Corporate GovernanceAt GWU, I teach the financial accounting core class for undergraduates and previously taught a research seminar for doctoral students.
+I am involved in academic and professional service activities, such as serving as a reviewer for numerous journals and conferences, as a moderator for industry panel events hosted by Bloomberg and the School of Business, and as a committee member for the School of Business' annual accounting research conference and the American Accounting Association.

 Prior to Berkeley, I worked as an auditor and forensic accountant at KPMG in Los Angeles, CA, and obtained my CPA license.
 I also worked in the mutual fund and hedge fund industries, with US Bank and Dorchester Capital.
 I graduated with my Bachelor's degrees in Accounting and Business Administration (Finance emphasis) and minored in Mathematics at the University of Southern California.